onflow/docs/docs/networks/node-ops/access-onchain-data/evm-gateway/evm-gateway-setup.md

 </TabItem>
 <TabItem value="docker-build" label="Run with Docker">

 It may be necessary to make local changes to the `docker-run` target to add params which are needed for your requirements.
+If you pulled a specific image from the gateway container registry ensure that the `$VERSION` environment variable is set to the same as the image version you pulled.

 ```bash
 cd flow-evm-gateway